 North Rim hikers need only fill out a self-registration form at the North Rim visitor center.

 All permits for hiking into the Black Canyon are free.

 If you are thinking of hiking to the bottom, be sure to visit the official Black Canyon of the Gunnison NPS site for all information regarding permits and preparation.

 YOU MAY ALSO ENJOY: Best Things To Do In Page Arizona

-The road itself is not so impressive, but the views dotting the short drives from both rims demand your attention!
+The views dotting these short drives are spectacular!
+If possible, try to see them all and stay for sunset.
 Even on a short visit, you should have time to explore every viewpoint.

 If this is you, be sure to read up on the required permits and preparations on the official NPS page before visiting.

 🌌 3.
 Go stargazing at a dark sky reserve